storieswithsiva/Data-Science-Resources/Learning kit.md

 This is a constant work in progress and I hope to refactor and update in some kind of meaningful time frame.

-If you find this resource helpful - please send it around to other people or you can [upvote it on datatau](http://www.datatau.com/item?id=4593), share it on linkedIn, twitter, Facebook, add it to Quora or just send me a note.
+If you find this resource helpful - please send it around to other people or you can share it on linkedIn, twitter, Facebook, add it to Quora or just send me a note.
 Good luck, I hope this helps you find what you are looking for now, or in the future.

 Remember - If you’re not prepared to be wrong, you’ll never come up with anything original.